Vector bundles on tropical schemes: Preliminaries

 The \emph{prime spectrum} $\Spec M$ of a monoid $M$ is the set of all prime ideals of $M$ equipped with the Zariski topology.
 As in the prime spectrum of a commutative ring, the set $\{D(f)\}_{f \in M}$ forms an open basis of $\Spec M$, where $D(f):=\{\mathfrak{p} \in \Spec M \mid f \not\in \mathfrak{p}\}$.
 We also let $V(f):=D(f)^c$.

-One can construct affine monoid schemes via prime ideals and the Zariski topology by appropriately constructing the structure sheaf for $X=\Spec M$ mimicking the case of rings, or one can simply define the category of affine monoid schemes as the opposite category of monoids.\footnote{Since a monoid scheme can be also understood as a functor of points, these two definitions are equivalent, i.e., a monoid scheme is a functor which is locally representable by monoids.} A monoid scheme is then defined to be a topological space equipped with a structure sheaf of monoids locally isomorphic to affine monoid schemes.
+One can construct affine monoid schemes via prime ideals and the Zariski topology by appropriately constructing the structure sheaf for $X=\Spec M$ mimicking the case of rings, or one can simply define the category of affine monoid schemes as the opposite category of monoids.
+Since a monoid scheme can be also understood as a functor of points, these two definitions are equivalent, i.e., a monoid scheme is a functor which is locally representable by monoids.
+A monoid scheme is then defined to be a topological space equipped with a structure sheaf of monoids locally isomorphic to affine monoid schemes.
 We refer the reader to \cite[\S 2]{jun2019picard} for the precise definitions and details.

 Let $M$ be a monoid and $R$ be a ring.
-We define $M\otimes_{\mathbb{F}_1}R$ to be the monoid ring $R[M]$.\footnote{Strictly speaking, we identify $0_M$ and $0_R$.} This defines a functor from the category of monoids to the category of rings, sending $M$ to $ R[M]$.
+Here we take the naive approach and interpret $\mathbb{F}_1$ as a pointed multiplicative monoid with one element which we call 1 and absorbing element 0; alternatively, $\mathbb{F}_1$ is an initial object in the category of (pointed) monoids.
+We define $M\otimes_{\mathbb{F}_1}R$ to be the monoid ring $R[M]$, where we identify $0_M$ and $0_R$.
+This defines a functor from the category of monoids to the category of $R$-algebras, sending $M$ to $ R[M]$.
 There is also a natural functor (forgetful functor) $\mathcal{F}$ from the category of rings to the category of monoids sending a ring $A$ to $(A,\times)$, the underlying multiplicative monoid with $0_A$.
 There is an adjunction:

 This gives rise to a functor $-\otimes_{\mathbb{F}_1}R$ from the category of monoid schemes to the category of schemes sending $X$ to $X_R:=X\otimes_{\mathbb{F}_1}R$.
 One can similarly construct the base-change functor for quasi-coherent sheaves on a monoid scheme $X$ to a scheme $X_R$.
 The base-change functor is constructed in the exact same way when $R$ is a semiring.
+One can find the details of that construction in \cite[Section 2.3]{giansiracusa2016equations}.